titusfortner/webdrivers/README.md

 Run Selenium tests more easily with automatic installation and updates for all supported webdrivers.

+## Update: Selenium Manager

+Selenium is working to make all 3rd party driver managers obsolete with a single solution that works in all languages.
+The new Selenium Manager is [still in beta](https://github.com/orgs/SeleniumHQ/projects/5), but if you are using Selenium 4.6+ you may not need this gem.

+The current logic (as of Selenium 4.8) determines driver path in this order:
+* Specified in a `Service` constructor provided as an argument in the `Driver` constructor
+* Specified by `driver_path` attribute accessor for the `Service` class (which is what this gem does)
+* Located in a directory included in the `PATH` environment variable
+* Located in the directory Selenium Manager has downloaded it to

+If you don't have any drivers in locations on `PATH`, you can try not requiring this gem and see if you still need it.

+Please provide feedback or raise issues with [Selenium Project](https://github.com/SeleniumHQ/selenium/issues/new/choose)

 ## Description

 `webdrivers` downloads drivers and directs Selenium to use them.
 Currently supports: